 ISSB aims at meeting investors’ information needs and supporting companies in providing transparent, reliable, and comparable reporting on climate and other environmental, social, and governance (ESG) metrics.

-The integration of IMP into ISSB’s work is good news for organizations working towards impact but it might also blur even further the lines between ESG and Impact.
+The integration of IMP into ISSB’s work is good news for organisations working towards impact but it might also blur even further the lines between ESG and Impact.

 Impact investing is when the investment has an objective of generating a positive impact on society or the environment, while ESG is more of a thing in sustainable investing, when funds are selected based on specific ESG criteria.
 The first would have a specific objective, while the second one would integrate ESG criteria in selection/exclusion.